GNU Astronomy Utilities

 2.2.4 Image surface brightness limit

 When your science is related to extended emission (like the example here) and you are presenting your results in a scientific conference, usually the first thing that someone will ask (if you do not explicitly say it!), is the dataset’s surface brightness limit (a standard measure of the noise level), and your target’s surface brightness (a measure of the signal, either in the center or outskirts, depending on context).
-For more on the basics of these important concepts please see Quantifying measurement limits).
-So in this section of the tutorial, we will measure these values for this image and this target.
+For more on the basics of these important concepts please see Quantifying measurement limits.
+So in this section of the tutorial, we will measure these values for the single-exposure SDSS image of the M51 group that we downloaded in Downloading and validating input data.

 $ aststatistics det-masked.fits --quantofmean